zphinxify/MVC-Rest-API/README.md

 AutoMapper is used in order to map the DTO with the actual Object

 As for the DB I'm using a SQL server.
 Note that the password is directly exposed in the source code without any hashing or salt.
-This is not inteded for use in a production enviroment.
+This is not inteded for use in a production environment.